Corey255A1/WunderVisionBlogHugo/content/posts/2024-03-10-Sudoku_Solver_Cpp/index.md

 }
 ```

 I was realizing that the validValues didn't have to be ints, and could just be a range of some class.
-While thinking about how I could take a boring a Sudoku solver to the next level, I imagined a range of emojis.
+While thinking about how I could take a boring a Sudoku solver to the next level...
+I imagined a range of emojis.

 Eventually this:
 ```c++